tantoon94/casa0017-web-TiTan-6/README.md

 This is the Final assessment template for CASA0017 - Please use this template and edit the relevant sections to personalise.
 This section has a short introduction to what the website is about and what research problem the site is solving.
 Remeber this file showcases your website source code so use it to sell what you can do as a group or showcase in a future portfolio.

-# Use this README File
+# Intro of our Website

 Use this section to show us what your Website is about.
 Include a Screenshot to the Website in this README file, link to the various frameworks you've used.
 If you want to show off your website you can add a Gif of you interacting with your site.
 Emojis are also fun to include as well 😄

 Look at some other Websites online in GitHub and see how they use the README File to showcase thier site.
 Good examples are: